ctuni/ctuni.github.io/_pages/cv.md

 Service and leadership
 ======
 * Active member of `nf-core` and `Nextflow` Slack spaces.
-* Safety officer for `nf-core` Hackathons since 2021.
+* Safety officer for `nf-core` Hackathons and member of the nf-core's Outreach team since 2021.